mimistjohns/PropertyAPI/PropertyAPI/README.md

 2. Enter local URL in browser.
 The home endpoint is all properties in ascending order of "Days on Market."

 3. Enter query; this program sorts by ascending and descending price, beds, and baths.
 It also can sort by the minimum or maximum of a field.
+When more than one property is listed property information is limited.
+All information about a specfic property retrieved can be found by adding "/address/address of property" to URL.
 Example Queries:

 `http://127.0.0.1:5000/address/738-740%20North%20Point%20St`